Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 In Cairo it is considered unclean to eat with the left hand, and visitors should remember that alcohol is usually not served unless at a hotel restaurant.
 It is considered good manners to leave food on your plate, as it shows that the host has been generous.
 It is considered impolite to stare at another person's food in a restaurant.
 During Ramadan, when Muslims fast during the day, many restaurants are closed and, again, travellers should head to a hotel restaurant and avoid eating in public.

 Delicious food and an inviting, cosy atmosphere have made this Italian restaurant one of Cairo's favourite eateries.
-Soft lighting and tasteful décor create the perfect atmosphere to dine on such dishes as creamy onion soup, veal cordon bleu stuffed with mushrooms and topped with cheese and tomatoes or thick crust pizzas loaded with toppings of your choice.
+Soft lighting and tasteful décor create the perfect atmosphere to dine on such dishes as creamy onion soup, veal cordon bleu stuffed with mushrooms and topped with cheese and tomatoes, or thick-crust pizzas loaded with delectable toppings.
 Open daily for lunch and dinner.
 Reservations essential.

 With authentic ingredients flown in from Bangkok and a highly skilled Thai woman at the helm, it's no wonder the food at Bua Khao keeps guests coming back for more.
 Renowned for serving the best Thai food in Egypt, the and curries are to-die-for and the (chicken and coconut milk soup) is a great way to start things off.
 Open daily for lunch and dinner.
 Reservations advisable.

-Towering above the city 41 floors high, diners can enjoy truly panoramic views of the city below as the scenery circles by.
-Besides taking in the Nile, the city and the pyramids an open kitchen in the centre of the restaurant puts on a show serving up an eclectic range of multi-national menu choices.
+Towering 41 floors above the city in the Grand Nile Tower Hotel, diners can enjoy truly panoramic views of Cairo as the scenery circles by.
+Besides taking in the Nile, the city and the pyramids, an open kitchen in the centre of the restaurant puts on a show serving up an eclectic range of multi-national menu choices.
 A slightly formal setting is perfect for romantic evenings and a reprieve from the congestion 41 floors below.
 Reservations are advised.

 Gone are the days of travelling to Alexandria for good fresh fish.
 Nowadays, those looking for decent sea fare can book a table at the Fish Market, situated on the upper deck of a boat permanently moored on the west bank of the Nile.
-With no menu and just a display of some of the freshest fish Cairo has to offer, diners pay by weight and choose their own fish, shrimp, calamari, crabs and shellfish, which is beautifully prepared by the kitchen as you like.
-Couple that with a slew of Middle Eastern salads and deliciously home baked bread and you have a recipe for success!
+With no menu and just a display of some of the freshest seafood Cairo has to offer, diners pay by weight and choose their own fish, shrimp, calamari, crabs and shellfish, which the kitchen will prepare beautifully.
+Couple that with a slew of Middle Eastern salads and deliciously home-baked bread and diners have a recipe for success!
 Open daily for lunch and dinner.
 Reservations advisable.

 Overlooking Maydan Sphinx and complete with exquisite woodwork detailing, the lavish dining area in Kandahar features authentic Indian furnishings.
 The food tastes as good as the restaurant looks.
 The (creamy smoked eggplant baked in a clay oven and perfect for dipping fluffy Naan bread in) is an absolute must and (spiced chicken kebabs marinated in yoghurt) is a firm favourite.
 Service is excellent.
 Open daily for lunch and dinner.
 Reservations advisable.